taskett/taskett/_posts/2019-11-28-year_review.md

 **Best Book:** Never Split the Difference

 ## What’s in store for 2020

-Irrelevancy used to be my biggest fear.
-But now that I’m here and completely irrelevant, I’m okay with it.
-If that’s what it’s going to take for me to be okay with myself, then hell yeah!
-Bring it on.

-I have some big things I really want to accomplish next year.
-But right now I’m not in the place to produce again, and I don’t know when I’ll give myself the green light to make things in the future.

-So with that in mind, **I only have two definite _‘will happen’_ goals for 2020.
+This year, I want to give myself a lot of room to breathe.
+To recover.
+To start over on a healthy foundation.
+So to keep it simple, **I only have two definite _‘will happen’_ goals for 2020.
 They are:**

+* Simplify my Life
-* Follow the Magic (and cut out anything that isn’t magical)
+* Follow the Magic
-* Set solid, Consistent Routine/Habits
+* Set a great Routine

-First off, when was the last time you took a real vacation?
-For me, it was March of 2018.
-So in January, I’m going to go somewhere really boring (Arizona wooo!) and I’m so psyched to sit by a pool, have meals with my family, and hike a ton of mountains in the sunshine and warm weather for a couple of weeks.

-After that...
+### Simplify My Life

+This one's pretty straightforward.
+Cut out the majority of things, activities, and people who primarily drain me.

 ### Follow the Magic